pokt-network/docs/paths/node-runner/zero-to-node/3-3-genesis-json.md

 # 3-3: Create genesis.json

 When you start a pocket node for the first time it will need to find other nodes (aka: peers) to connect with.
-To do that we use a file to named genesis.json with details about peers the node should connect to get on the network.
+To do that we use a file named genesis.json with details about peers the node should connect to get on the network.

 To create a json file with the genesis information, do the following: